-In D&A, it is possible to merge company or contact records using the Merge Tool.
+In your Inova Classic platform, it is possible to merge company or contact records using the Merge Tool.
 The Merge Tool gives the administrator the ability to perform field-by-field data maintenance, remove duplicate companies and contacts, and maintain data quality.

 The Merge Tool lets the administrator find duplicates via automated or manual searches.
 Potential duplicates are selected from a list of search results.
 Duplicates are shown side-by-side, allowing the user to select specific fields from each to be added to the merged record, and also manually add information to blank fields.
 The user then previews the master record and if it is correct, he can complete the merge.
 All object linked to the duplicates will be automatically linked to the master record.

 To use the merge tool, go to Administration>Merge Tool.

 - Choose whether to search for duplicate companies or contacts.